Ifugao people: Subgroups

 The Ifugao are divided into subgroups based on the differences in dialects, traditions, and design/color of costumes.
 The main subgroups are Ayangan, Kalanguya, and Tuwali.

 Language

-The Ifugao language consists of four dialects.
+The Ifugao language, a dialect continuum, consists of four languages namely Amganad, Mayaoyao, Batad, and Tuwali.
 Due to being isolated by the terrain, Ifugaos usually speak in Ilocano, Tagalog, and English as their alternative to their mother tongue.